IBM/db2sock-ibmi/tests/README.md

 ```

 # note
-Your LIBPATH should not be set /opt/freeware first (below).
+Your LIBPATH should NOT be set /opt/freeware first (below).
 However, when compiling i often set /opt/freeware first.
 So i usually use two ssh sessions (one compile, one test).